The holiday season: the time of thankfulness, good cheer, and happy tidings.

-Way too much food if were bring brutally honest (and we are being honest, because there’s no time for lying when it comes to weight gain)
+Way too much food, if we’re bring brutally honest.
+(And we are being honest, because there’s no time for lying when it comes to weight gain!)

 I don’t know about you, but I know I historically gain the most during the holidays.
 I break out the turkey pants in October 😬😬😬

 Avoid the weight gain this holiday season with these actionable tips.
-Even if you only do a few of them, it gives you a greater chance of doing better this year then you’ve done before.
+Even if you only do a few of them, it gives you a greater chance of doing better this year than you’ve done before.

-We are all about the small changes make a big impact motto.
+We are all about the “small changes make a big impact” motto.
 So let’s dive into these little things that will make a huge difference in your life!

 1. Stay Active

 It’s easy to become more sedentary during the holiday season–the weather is colder, the days are busier, and it’s easy to talk yourself out of it.